Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 ## Training

-By training the model over...
+By training the model over 1000 epechs with 4000 steps per epoch the model was able to

 <p align="center">